DrSensor/rs-jest/.github/WORKFLOW.md

-# Workflow of rollup-plugin-rust
+# Workflow of rs-jest

-This is a documentation of workflow that rollup-plugin-rust use:
+This is a documentation of workflow that rs-jest use:

 - [Release Procedure](#release)